JetBrains/guide/site/python/tutorials/intro-aws/invoke-local/index.md

 video: "https://youtu.be/xEnKghx6fuk"
 ---

-In this tutorial we are going to run our lambda functions inside a local container.
+In this tutorial, we are going to run our lambda functions inside a local container.

 ## Docker